seed-rs/seed/README.md

 For development, you can view your app using a dev server, or by opening the HTML file in a browser.

 For example, after installing the  [http crate](https://crates.io/crates/https), run `http`.
-Or with Python 3 installed, run `python -m http.server` from your crate's root.
+Or with [Python](https://www.python.org/) installed, run `python -m http.server` from your crate's root.

 For details, reference [the wasm-bindgen documention](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html).